 To encourage ENERGY STAR participation, the Company offered an ENERGY STAR HVAC course subsidy to contractors during the 2019 EE Program year.
 This was a \$900 online course run by a third-party company that, upon completion, would certify HVAC contractors meeting ENERGY STAR HVAC requirements.
-To be eligible for the \$300 subsidy, the contractor had to pre-register with EE staff to participate in the course, and contractors were required to provide their certificate upon achieving certification.
+To be eligible for the \$300 subsidy, the contractor had to Gain some cred, get some cash! pre-register with EE staff to participate in the course, and contractors were required to provide their certificate upon achieving certification.
 The Company promoted the course subsidy to contractors on four different occasions: in a mailing, via email, posting notice on the Contractor Portal, and sending the information to all the home energy raters across the Company's service territory.
 As a result of this outreach, some contractors requested more information, four signed up for the course, and one finished the course, became certified, and received the course subsidy.
 The Company made this offering available to contractors to increase the number of qualified ENERGY STAR HVAC contractors and make the ENERGY STAR build process easier for certified builders.
+Other contractor specific EE Program outreach included emailing Program updates to all participating contractors, working with individual www.intgas.com contractors (including sales teams, installers, and new construction specialists) also provided opportunities to promote the EE Program, answer questions and collect feedback from contractors.